SWAN Utility Advisory Group

 Bob holds a B.Sc. (hons) in Civil Engineering from the University of Wales, Swansea, an M.Sc..in Public Health Engineering from Imperial College, London and a MBA from the University of West London.
 He is a Chartered Civil Engineer, a fellow of the Institution of Civil Engineers, the Chartered Institute of Water and Environmental Management, and Institute of Directors.
 He is also Deputy Chair of the Board of Governors of South Devon University Technical College and was recently appointed as a Director of the Institute of Water.

-Andrew Lee, Deputy Director at Bellevue Utilities Department (US)
+Andrew Lee, Deputy Director at Seattle Public Utilities (US)

-Andrew Lee joined Bellevue Utilities in 2014 and is currently the Deputy Director, overseeing planning, engineering, construction, development services, smart technologies, regulatory compliance, and operations and maintenance of the drinking water, wastewater, and stormwater utilities.
+Andrew Lee joined Seattle Public Utilities in 2018 as the Deputy Director for Drainage & Wastewater.
+Before this role, he served as the Deputy Director at Bellevue Utilities, overseeing planning, engineering, construction, development services, smart technologies, regulatory compliance, and operations and maintenance of the drinking water, wastewater, and stormwater utilities.
 Andrew has 18 years of experience in utilities, having worked for Seattle Public Utilities, the San Francisco Public Utilities Commission, Brown and Caldwell, and Olivia Chen Consultants (now AECOM).

 Andrew, who is a Professional Engineer and Project Management Professional, has extensive experience in capital planning and program management, regulatory compliance and negotiations, asset management, and drainage, wastewater, and drinking water engineering.
 Andrew is an active member of the city of Bellevue’s Smart City Team, with a particular focus on smart water technologies.
 He has a BS degree in Civil and Environmental Engineering and an MS degree in Environmental Engineering and Sciences, both from Stanford University.
 Andrew is a member of the Project Management Institute, and has been a past member of the American Water Works Association and the Water Environment Federation.